 *Note that the technology best fits for static sites.
 If you're serving personalized content delivery our integrations may be more helpful.

 How to translate a WordPress website

-WordPress powers as much as 60% of all the websites published globally, which is a massive market presence.
-There are several effective methods for translating WordPress websites, and here are some of the most widely used.
+WordPress powers almost 60% of all websites published globally, which is a massive market presence.
+There are several effective methods for the translation of WordPress websites.
+Here are some of the most widely used.

 Smartcat integration for WPML